sixteenmillimeter/contact_printer/docs/whitepaper/README.md

 Key common elements of a contact printer are the film-transporting sprocketed roller and the motorized film takeups.

 Designing all hardware in OpenSCAD [@openscad] gives the creator the benefits of working with code-managing tools and in producing the design in plaintext files.
-The source control software `git` [@git] provides the ability to make changes that update the project incrementally.
+The source control software git [@git] provides the ability to make and track changes that update the project incrementally.
-Changes that are made and "committed" to the git repository are stored as "diffs" or just the difference between the new code and the previous save.
+Changes that are made and "committed" to the git repository are stored as "diffs" or just the difference between the new code and the previous state.
 This allows for the tracking of changes over time, with notes annotated why they were made and what they address, and provides the ability to roll back changes to earlier versions of the project.
 Many of the illustrations and renderings in this paper were made by rolling back to earlier stages in the design process and using exactly what was represented in the code on specific dates or before certain changes were made.